HoneySanghani/readme-generator/README.md

   # Readme Generator
   ## Description
-  This is a program to generate quality readme file in commandline.
+  This program helps to create quality readme file using commandline
   ## Table of Content
   * [Installation](#installation)
   * [Usage](#usage)